 The OB ED (Obstetrical Emergency Department)

-Effective in 2015, Huntington Hospital has opened up their OB ED (Obstetrical Emergency Department).
+Huntington Hospital has a 24-hour Obstetrical Emergency Department (we call it OB ED).
 This is a special area located in the Labor and Delivery Unit.
-ALL Ob patients, who are 20 weeks pregnant or beyond, coming to Huntington Hospital for urgent problems or emergencies are directed to the OB ED.
+All Ob patients 20 weeks pregnant or beyond who are coming to Huntington Hospital for urgent problems or emergencies are directed to the OB ED.

 This includes conditions such as: